 Education history information and transcripts

 - Applicants must list all previously attended higher education institutions.

 - Applicants must submit an official transcript from every higher education institution they have ever attended.
-All applicants - including WMU graduates are highly encouraged to submit an "unofficial" transcript from the institution where the undergraduate degree was received.
-Applicants can submit this as supplemental material in the online WMU application system.
-This helps speed up the application review process; at times official transcripts may be delayed due to holiday breaks.
+All applicants, including WMU graduates, are highly encouraged to submit an "unoffical" transcript from the institution where the undergraduate degree was awarded--this is in addition to the required official transcript request.
+Applicants can submit this material in the online WMU application system.
+This will speed up the review of your application due to the extended time needed to process official transcripts.

 - The application process for the HESA M.A. does not require GRE test scores.

 - These must be obtained from three different individuals in a position to address the applicant’s ability to successfully complete the master’s program concentration in higher education and student affairs. (view a sample of the online form here)